-Beginning with the third week of each quarter, middle school teachers will submit a weekly ineligible list with students achieving a grade of D or F in their classes.
-On Monday morning, teachers will notify students in their classes that they are on the ineligible with either a failing or near failing cumulative grade.
+Beginning with the third week of each quarter, middle/high school teachers will submit a weekly ineligible list with students earning a grade of F in their classes.
+On Monday morning, teachers will notify students in their classes that they are on the ineligible list with a failing cumulative grade.
 The principal will attempt to make contact (phone, message, or email) with the parent/guardian on to inform them of the situation.
 It is the parents' responsibility to make sure the office has the current contact information.
 Unless otherwise stipulated in the student's IEP, any student failing any classes will be ineligible to participate in extracurricular activities (including performances, competitions or dances) the following week (Monday through Saturday).
 Students will be expected to attend all practices and performances (unsuited) during that week.
 Students who are on the ineligible with an F at the end of the eighth week remain ineligible through the end of that quarter.